Good afternoon everyone.

 I'm referring to:

-- Next is the invisible killer—carbon monoxide.
+- Next is the invisible killer - carbon monoxide.
 Exciting research was recently completed by CPSC staff, the University of Alabama, and National Institute of Standards and Technology on a gas generator engine that emits lower levels of CO and increases escape time.
 I want to see this research turned into real-world innovation that gets incorporated into generators for consumers.
 The potential to save lives is there; now, we need the know-how and the will of the industry to make it happen.

 - Another project is window coverings.
 I will continue to speak out and encourage families with young children to go cordless with the blinds and shades in their homes.
-When it comes to child safety, going cordless is the position of this Commission; it is the position of consumer advocates; and it is the position of the industry’s education council.
+When it comes to child safety, going cordless is the position of this Commission; it is the position of consumer advocates; and it is the position of the industry's education council.
 Consumers should know that they can walk into major box retailers and specialty stores today and find cordless options and blinds and shades with inaccessible cords.
-I believe that the innovators—many of whom I met last year—will chart the future of the industry.
+I believe that the innovators - many of whom I met last year - will chart the future of the industry.

 - Two other products on which we are focusing are ATVs and ROVs.
 Staff is working on separate rulemaking projects, but both of these off-road vehicles are involved in far too many incidents each year that result in deaths and life-altering injuries.
 We will continue to work to make these products safer and educate riders and families about the risks they pose.

 - Safer play in youth sports and reducing brain injuries are also high on my list.
 I initiated a great program last year with the NFL and others in the football safety community to accelerate the much-needed change in safety culture in that sport.
 It was inspiring to be with NFL Commissioner Roger Goodell and youth football players in Akron, Ohio, during the Hall of Fame weekend, to celebrate the kickoff of this program last year.
 The program provides helmet assistance to economically disadvantaged youth teams, but only if they agree to specific steps that support player brain safety.
-This has been a great example of the power of public-private collaborations, and I am looking forward to the program’s growth and expanding the reach this year and in future years.
-Safer play is smarter play—it is also the future of youth sports, I believe.
+This has been a great example of the power of public-private collaborations, and I am looking forward to the program's growth and expanding the reach this year and in future years.
+Safer play is smarter play - it is also the future of youth sports, I believe.

 - Lowering the child drowning rate and maintaining a zero death rate from drain entrapments in pools will drive our Pool Safely 2013 education campaign.

 - We will help affected companies to understand and comply with the continuous testing rule, which went into effect earlier this month.
-The periodic testing rule is intended to fulfill two promises—a promise that Congress made to parents and a promise that CPSC made to children, when under my leadership, we adopted third party testing requirements.
-The need for the independent testing of children’s products periodically during the manufacturing process to help ensure continued compliance is not only a good manufacturing practice—but, it is an absolute necessity for safety.
+The periodic testing rule is intended to fulfill two promises - a promise that Congress made to parents and a promise that CPSC made to children, when under my leadership, we adopted third party testing requirements.
+The need for the independent testing of children's products periodically during the manufacturing process to help ensure continued compliance is not only a good manufacturing practice - but, it is an absolute necessity for safety.

-- And using CPSC’s enforcement powers wisely will continue to be a priority.
+- And using CPSC's enforcement powers wisely will continue to be a priority.
 Companies that report on time, are responsive to letters of advice, and agree to corrective action programs will be treated fairly.
 Companies that fail to report on time, decline to agree to the terms of a corrective action program, or ignore repeatedly letters of advice, will feel the effects of our enforcement team.
 Civil penalties, stop sales, administrative lawsuits, and health and safety warnings are authorities that the Commission takes seriously and will use judiciously.
+As many of you know, it is rare for CPSC not to reach an agreement with a company when a recall is negotiated.
+In a few pending matters where staff filed administrative actions against noncompliant manufacturers, the retailers were the ones who stepped up to provide a remedy to consumers.
+I want to express my appreciation for the proactive role that many retailers have played in recent months.

 As you can see, CPSC has a robust agenda.